Episode 3

 I was a fighter in and out of jail.

-You know, she's firsthand witnessed me acting a goddamn fool in the house with her and blowing up on them.
+You know, she's firsthand witnessed me acting in the house with her and blowing up on them because they doing dumb.

 Speaker C: